dylanporteus/tommaso_translate/README.md

 # tommaso_translate
-A simple, single-page, English to Italian translation app.
+A simple, single-page, English to Italian translation app built in Ruby/Rails.